LiEnby/chovy-gm/README.md

 it has been modified to exclusively produce PSP compatible files from GM81 Executables.
 Also a nice gui was added

+NOTE: this release is really buggy, and there isnt much i can do about it, this is mostly just using Karoshi (a PSP MINI put out by yoyogames back in 2011)
+as the "runner" for the game and adapting a early GMStudio Compiler to build files for it

+the only bugs i can fix are ones relating to compilation, and not running the game itself.

+(ISOs built with this WILL work in Chovy-Sign.)

 # Dependancys
 chovy-gm release zip. includes a few other executables